-We spoke with Howard Thorpe, editor of the website Able2UK, a webpage dedicated to news regarding disabled topics which has interviewed a wide variety of celebrities and reports on news and current events.
+We spoke with Howard Thorpe, editor of the website Able2UK, a web page dedicated to news regarding disabled topics which has interviewed a wide variety of celebrities and reports on news and current events.
 Howard did his third bungee jump in South Africa and we are going to have a chat with him to find out a bit about his personal experience and what it was like plunging hundreds of feet with only a bungee cord to save him.
 There was nothing holding him back.
 Howard has Cerebral Palsy but nothing gets in his way of fun and adrenaline!

 Yumping UK: Where did you do your jump and why?

-Howard Thorpe: I did it South Africa.
+Howard Thorpe: I did it in South Africa.

 Y :Were there any alligators in the waters below?